shanthoshs/GitTutorial/README.md

 # GitHubPractice

+## A repository for others to practice their forking git skills with.

-## This is the Read Me file for the GitHubPractice repository on GitHub.
+This is the Read Me file for the GitHubPractice repository on GitHub.

 Use this repository to get some more git practice; specifically with forking.